kyleduong/Receipt-Delegator/README.md

 Goal: Take a picture of your receipt and be able to delegate all of the receipt items purchased to the various people that ordered.

 ## How it works
+The user will upload a picture of a receipt with a preferrable dark background.
+Then the image will undergo a transformation and reading.

 ![Receipt Process](./Receipt%20Process.png)